 Ashes and powders

 “No not the instant cocoa, powdered sugar or even powdered green tea.
-I am talking about the dehydrated substances from the molecular gastronomy movement that will be splashed decoratively onto plates—some even contribute flavor to the dish.
+I am talking about the dehydrated substances from the molecular gastronomy movement that will be splashed decoratively onto plates—some even contribute flavour to the dish.
 Just to quote we are re-engineering menu at Tao of Peng and are trying out this impressive technique—for a unique dessert (Reconstructed Date Pancake) using Dehydrated Sesame Air to provide texture to a dish, but more importantly a boost of intense flavour,” explains Malik.

 You will get to see (and experience) a glimpse of these trends (most of them) at the respective spaces, so please do visit them to get a deeper understanding of these trends.